-Deep sleep stages (N3, previously divided into N3 and N4) are also known as delta sleep or slow wave sleep.
-It's very hard to wake someone up at that time.
-It's also the most important sleep of all stages because it gives you the most refreshment and reduces your need for sleep.
-That's why, when you nap too long during the day, and you enter the deep sleep, you don't feel sleepy as the night progresses.
-Also, during that stage, your body and muscles are being restored by growth hormone.
+Deep sleep stage (N3, previously divided into N3 and N4) is also known as delta sleep or slow wave sleep.
+It's very hard to wake someone during this stage.
+It's also the most important sleep stage as it refreshes you the most and reduces your need for sleep.
+That's why if you nap for too long during the day (entering deep sleep) you don't feel as sleepy that night.
+Also, during this stage, your body and muscles are being restored by growth hormones.

 How long is a sleep cycle?

-Why is good night's sleep so important?
+Why is a good night's sleep so important?

 Who isn't guilty of going to sleep too late because of ‘binge-scrolling’ FB or Twitter?
-Apart from social media addiction, we often eat late, drink alcohol or just stare at the TV without realizing it all leads to sleep deprivation that can cause, e.g., insomnia, premature skin aging, decreased sex drive, and concentration problems.
-It is said that stress and irregular sleeping patterns can also lead to having more nightmares, as well as to weight gain.
-Not to mention being grumpy, miserable and easily irritable - this can seriously affect your relationships with other people.
+It's not just a social media addiction that means we sleep late, we often eat late, drink alcohol, or just stare at the TV without realizing it all leads to sleep deprivation that can cause, amongst other things, insomnia, premature skin aging, decreased sex drive and concentration problems.
+We also need to remember that sleep deprivation may be caused by more serious problems, such as obstructive sleep apnea (OSA); we can screen for this with tools like Epworth sleepiness scale calculator, AHI calculator, or STOP-BANG calculator.